The whole point of online dating is to not have to use it ever again, as quickly as is humanly possible. It’s on every single’s to do list, right?

 Ghosting, delayed responses, when to have the chat about dating exclusively… it’s a minefield out there.
 I entered the world of Coaching as a Dating and Relationships Coach and I’m pretty confident that the boom in my business around the time Tinder launched in London was no coincidence!
 As a result, I feel adequately qualified on the topic of how to navigate the dating app experience with one’s dignity and sanity intact.

 Firstly, before you start, I would suggest that it is vital that you are crystal clear on your WHY for being there in the first place.
+Really delve in deep into why this on your single’s to do list.
 This may seem obvious at first, but it mustn’t be a vague goal e.g. “I want to meet someone I find attractive, who has half a brain, is roughly the right age, who likes food (is there really anyone who doesn’t) and would never X *insert deal-breaker.
 When it comes to your WHY, I’m asking you to dig deep and get in touch with your inner philosopher.
 Half the time, we still think we want what we wanted 10 years ago.
 This may be the case, but trust me.
 It’s worth checking with yourself and you may find yourself surprised.

 So, there are a few crucial WHYs you need to consider before signing up for the race… that is, if you want to avoid the merry go round.